Mom and son created an action plan for dementia; a year later and she's back to her old self.

 But eventually, her condition has improved to where she is now, her old self, according to Mark.

 Here are the three steps of their action plan, according to the Alzheimer's Society.

 1. Eat brain-nourishing foods• Berries: Especially blueberries, blackberries and strawberries

 • Bright (mostly orange) vegetables: Sweet potatoes, carrots, swede (aka rutabagas), et cetera

 2. Stay away from bad foods• No refined sugar and sugary drinks

 • No pastries, cakes, sweets, et cetera

-3. Increased physical, mental and social activity• Regular walking
+3. Increase physical, mental and social activity• Regular walking

 • A good night’s sleep

 • Avoid isolation or loneliness